Darwinius: Type specimen

 The type specimen is missing only its left rear leg.
 It has been named Ida after the daughter of Jørn Hurum, the Norwegian vertebrate paleontologist from the Natural History Museum, University of Oslo, who secured one section of the fossil from an anonymous owner and led the research.
 In addition to the bones, remains of Ida's soft tissue and fur outline are present along with remnants of her last meal of fruit and leaves.
 The animal is about 58 cm from nose to tail, or roughly the size of a small, long-tailed cat.

 The lemur-like skeleton of the fossil features primate characteristics of grasping hands with opposable thumbs and nails instead of claws.
 These would have provided a "precision grip" which, for Ida, was useful for climbing and gathering fruit.
 Ida also has flexible arms and relatively short limbs.
 The fossil is missing two anatomical features found in modern lemurs: a grooming claw on the foot and a fused row of teeth, a toothcomb, in the bottom jaw.

-Digital reconstructions of Ida's teeth reveal that she has unerupted molars in her jaw, indicating by comparison with modern squirrel monkeys that she was 9–10 months old and would have reached adulthood at 36 months.
+Digital reconstructions of Ida's teeth reveal that she has unerupted molars in her jaw, indicating by comparison with modern squirrel monkeys that she was 9–10 months old and would have weighed 485 g; it was also initially suggested that Darwininus reached adulthood at 36 months with a body mass of 650–900 g, and that it likely had a maximum age of 20 years.
+Both the age of Ida's death and the possible adult body mass has been questioned by López-Torres and colleagues in 2015, who suggested that Ida would have died between 1.05 and 1.14 years (12 to 14 months) of age based on its dental erruptions resembling more of strepsirrhines, and that an adult Darwinius would have weighed between 622–642 g based on the growth model of lemurids.
 The shape of Ida's teeth provides clues as to her diet; jagged molars would have allowed her to slice food, suggesting that she was a leaf and seed eater.
 This is confirmed by the remarkable preservation of her gut content.
 Furthermore, the lack of a baculum (penis bone) found in all lower primates means that the fossil was from a female.
 X-rays performed on Ida revealed that her right wrist was healing from a fracture which may have contributed to her death.
 The scientists speculate whether she was overcome by carbon dioxide fumes while drinking from the Messel lake.
 Hampered by her broken wrist, she slipped into unconsciousness, was washed into the lake and sank to the bottom, where unique fossilisation conditions preserved her for 47 million years.

+Palaeopathology

+The type specimen of D. masillae exhibits a wrist injury.
+Based on studies of ring-tailed lemurs, it is unlikely that this injury was fatal, as ring-tailed lemurs have been shown to survive and maintain their ability to climb with similar or more traumatic injuries.